lmcinnes/umap/doc/embedding_space.rst

-This lets us see the variation of density of clusters with respect to the covariance structure -- some clusters have consistently very tight covariance,while others are more spread out (and hence have, in a sense, greater associated uncertainty.
+This lets us see the variation of density of clusters with respect to the covariance structure -- some clusters have consistently very tight covariance, while others are more spread out (and hence have, in a sense, greater associated uncertainty.
 Of course we still have a degree of overplotting even here, and it will become increasingly difficult to tune alpha channels to make things visible.
 Instead what we would want is an actual density plot, showing the the density of the sum over all of these Gaussians.

-To do this we'll need to some functions (which we'll use numba to accelerate): the evaluation of the density of a 2d Gaussian at a given point; an evaluation of the density of a given point summing over a set of several Gaussians; and a function to generate the density for each point in some grid (summing only over nearby Gaussians to make this naive approach more computable).
+To do this we'll need to define some functions, whose execution will be accelerated using numba: the evaluation of the density of a 2d Gaussian at a given point; an evaluation of the density of a given point summing over a set of several Gaussians; and a function to generate the density for each point in some grid (summing only over nearby Gaussians to make this naive approach more computable).

 .. code:: python3